-Using a pizza cutter, cut the dough into approx 2″ x 2″ squares – it doesn’t have to be perfect.
-I showed my inner Type A THE DOOR with this recipe in regards to the flour mess and imprecise dumpling cutting.
+Using a pizza cutter, cut the dough into approximately 2″ x 2″ squares – it doesn’t have to be perfect.
+I showed my inner Type A the doorwith this recipe in regards to the flour mess and imprecise dumpling cutting.
 I even made Ben come to the kitchen to watch and observe the craziness.
 He was impressed.

 Continue rolling and cutting your dumplings, placing them on a platter.
 Add a heavy dusting of flour between each layer so they don’t stick together.

 Bring the reserved chicken stock up to a boil and drop the dumplings in one by one, gently stirring so they won’t stick together.
 Don’t be afraid of getting too much flour into the broth – it’ll just make for that much more of a thick and creamy Chicken & Dumplings.

 About 10 minutes later the dumplings should be plump and chewy.
 PERFECT!
 Stir in the reserved, shredded chicken, add more salt & pepper if necessary, then dish it on up!

 Take THAT, winter!